murdercode/laravel-shortcode-plus/README.md

 ---

+**This package is under heavy development.
+Please avoid using it in production.**

-**Laravel Shortcode Plus** is a package that allows you to create shortcodes for your Laravel application.
+**Laravel Shortcode Plus** is a package that allows you to use shortcodes for your Laravel application.

 ---